kahlflekzy/ros004/readme.md

 which perform some actions, like note the goal ID and status and update a variable which is used by the method executing a goal.
 I had a bug which I eventually figured out.
 Particularly, I had been making a comparison between goal ID and goal status, which never matched up.
 It made some task never execute particularly tasks after returning to base.
 Third tasks, usually and following.
-I added a hook for setting the initial pose for the robot for AMCL.
+I added a hook for setting the initial pose for the robot for `amcl`.

 The initial implementation made it compulsory.
 But the update I made, made it now optional.
 This was important, because once it has been initialized, it was no good to set it again while `rviz` and `gazebo`